norpie/uLLM-API/README.md

-# µLLM-B
+# µLLM-A
-Micro LLM Backend
+Micro LLM API

 > Aiming to be the smallest, yet featureful LLM backend.